mixxen/qamsim/README.md

 - Theoretical SNR (for the LS estimator with per‑sample noise `σ`): computed from the cosine/sine Gram matrix over a symbol.
 For orthogonal carriers over the symbol (integer `f`) this reduces to the familiar integrate‑and‑dump result `SNR_linear ≈ sps / (2·σ²)`.
 - Samples‑per‑symbol (`sps`) used for estimation is fixed in the simulator, so changing `f` does not inflate SNR via extra averaging.

+### Power Normalization (Recommended)

+- For a fair comparison across modulation orders, the simulator can normalize average symbol energy to `Es = 1` for all `M` (checkbox enabled by default).
+- Square M‑QAM with unnormalized levels `±1,±3,…,±(√M−1)` has average symbol energy `Es = 2(M−1)/3`.
+  - Examples: 4‑QAM/QPSK `Es≈2`, 16‑QAM `Es≈10`.
+Their normalization factors are `1/√2` and `1/√10`, respectively.
+- Without normalization, higher‑order QAM appears to have higher SNR at fixed noise because its constellation points have larger energy.
+This is a simulation artifact due to fixed noise power with higher‑energy constellations, not an inherent advantage of higher‑order QAM.

 ## Controls

 - Modulation order `M`: 4, 16, 64, 256
 - Bit sequence: string of `0`/`1` with length a multiple of `log2(M)`
 - Frequency `f`: non‑negative number (relative to symbol rate)
 - Noise strength `σ`: AWGN standard deviation (0 disables noise)
+- Power normalization: checkbox to scale constellations so that `Es=1` across all `M`

 ## Run It